-- The Customer was provided with the opportunity for an informal administrative review with the Agency; however, the customer chose not to exercise this option. - An informal administrative review was conducted; however, the Agency did not reverse its decision.
+The Customer was provided with the opportunity for an informal administrative review with the Agency; however, the customer chose not to exercise this option.
+An informal administrative neview was conducted between the Accept did not never its

+An informal administrative review was conducted; however, the Agency did not reverse its decision.